Everything you (probably) already know about New Year’s resolutions

 - The science of New Year’s resolutions and willpower

-- Why people fail to keep their New Year’s resolutions
+- Why do people fail to keep their New Year’s resolutions?

 - New Year’s resolutions and Comfort Zone Shake-Up

 It’s that time of the year again.
-While we were all busy doing something not necessarily on our resolution list from this year, this year is already done and it’s time to start over again.
-And I see you think with a smile: thank God! 🙂
+While we have been all busy doing something not necessarily on our resolution list from this year, it’s time to start over again.

 I am proudly part of the 40% of the US population who is very happy to invest time, effort, and all my passion into analyzing, thinking, discovering, testing, designing, and pursuing my New Year’s resolution plan.
 Yes, indeed.
 I am a New Year’s resolution advocate.
 More than that, beyond the New Year, I am a resolution promoter.

-I believe that with the right mindset every second, every day, every Monday, every beginning of the month, every beginning of the quarter, semester, and each new season are great moments to start something new to improve our lives.
+I believe that with the right mindset, every second, every day, every Monday, every beginning of the month, every beginning of the quarter, the semester, and each new season are great moments to start something new.

 I have been experiencing that feeling of expanding my Comfort Zones for so long now that I cannot stop anymore.
-And it is with all my enthusiasm that I try to spread a message with my website: it’s always possible to shake up our Comfort Zones.
-It’s always possible to have a WOW life!
+And it is with all my enthusiasm that I try to spread a message: it’s always possible to shake up our Comfort Zones.
+It’s always possible to improve!

-In general, people are more open to talk about new projects and goals—and about the opportunity to improve their lives—right now, every year between the end of December and the beginning of January.
-This is the time of the year when the resolution season is reaching its peak, as we approach the New Year.
-I cannot miss this opportunity to grab your attention!
+People are more open to discussing new projects and goals right now, between the end of December and the beginning of January.
+This is the time of the year when the resolution season reaches its peak as we approach the New Year.
+So, I cannot miss the opportunity to grab your attention!

 1. What is a New Year’s resolution?